Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Introduction

 When applying \gls{dl} models for designing the \gls{csi} feedback, three problems arise.
-First, very large training datasets are tipically required: e.g., hundreds of thousands of downlink training samples are used in many of the aforementioned studies \cite{alr19,yan19,riz20,guo21,wen18,sun21,guo20a,lu22,lia20,che21,guo20b}.
-This problem has been recently addressed by training the \gls{dl} architectures solely with uplink channel samples, assumed available at the \gls{bs} \cite{uts21,riz21,tur21,riz21b}.
+First, very large training datasets are typically required: e.g., hundreds of thousands of downlink training samples are used in many of the aforementioned studies \cite{alr19,yan19,riz20,guo21,wen18,sun21,guo20a,lu22,lia20,che21,guo20b}.
+This problem has been recently addressed by training the \gls{dl} architectures solely with uplink channel samples, assumed available at the \gls{bs} \cite{uts21,riz21,tur21,riz21b,riz22}.
 These works exploit the conjecture that learning at the uplink frequency can be transferred at the downlink frequency with no further modification, as proposed for the first time in \cite{uts21} and validated in \cite{riz21b}.
-Furthermore, this problem has been addressed through transfer learning in \cite{zen21}, where the authors investigate the trade-off between training cost and model performance.
-Second, deep autoencoders compress the channel into a latent space with fixed dimensionality, determined by the number of neurons present in their middle layer.
-As a result, when quantized feedback is considered, the latent space dimensionality cannot be adapted to the number of feedback bits.
-A solution to this problem is provided in \cite{guo20a}, where the authors propose a \gls{dl}-based method able to offer multiple compression ratios.
-However, the number of available compression ratios is still limited to a few units (e.g., four in \cite{guo20a}) due to the increasing number of trainable parameters at the decoder side.
+Furthermore, this problem has been addressed through transfer learning in \cite{zen21}.
+Second, to optimally generate variable length quantized feedback in massive \gls{mimo} systems, three problems need to be solved: \textit{i)} \gls{csi} compression into a latent space with dimensionality depending on the number of feedback bits, \textit{ii)} allocation of feedback bits to the latent space dimensions, and \textit{iii)} design of the quantization levels.
+However, autoencoders compress the \gls{csi} into a latent space with fixed dimensionality, determined by the number of neurons present in their middle layer.
+As a result, the latent space dimensionality cannot be adapted to the number of feedback bits, leading to performance degradation in two cases.
+On the one hand, the performance significantly degrades when the number of feedback bits is too low compared to the latent space dimensionality, and it is not sufficient to properly quantize the too large latent space.
+On the other hand, when a high number of feedback bits is considered, the performance does not improve beyond the upper bound caused by the fixed latent space dimensionality.
+Two solutions to this problem are provided in \cite{guo20a,lia20}, where the authors propose a \gls{dl}-based method offering multiple compression ratios.
+However, the number of available compression ratios is still limited to four in \cite{guo20a}, and the problem of optimally allocating the feedback bits to the compressed \gls{csi} dimensions is not investigated in neither study.
+The problem of allocating the bits to the compressed \gls{csi} dimensions is relevant since they may carry different amount of information.
+Nevertheless, this problem remains unexplored in recent literature proposing \gls{dl} solutions.
 Third, each \gls{ue} must encode the \gls{csi} by using the \gls{dl} architecture trained at the \gls{bs}.
-Thus, the trained architecture parameters need to be offloaded from the \gls{bs} to the \gls{ue} when a new \gls{ue} connects to the \gls{bs}, and after each training session (necessary to keep the \gls{dl} model updated with the channel statistics).
+Thus, the trained architecture parameters need to be offloaded from the \gls{bs} to the \gls{ue} when a new \gls{ue} connects to the \gls{bs}, and after each training session.
 This causes an additional fixed overhead in the transmission, which cannot be reduced.